-For starters, there are three credit bureaus - Experian, TransUnion and Equifax.
-Each uses their own algorithm, and they may receive different information from creditors, which is why your score varies across the three.
+For starters, there are three credit bureaus - Experian, TransUnion, and Equifax.
+Each uses its own algorithm, and they may receive different information from creditors, which is why your score varies across the three.

 There are also different scoring models.
-When qualifying for a mortgage to buy your dream home, lenders look at the FICO® score, which is different than what you see when you pull your own consumer credit report.
-This doesn’t mean there is anything to worry about – Different criteria are looked at for different scoring models, including things like your payment history, credit history, amount owed, and new credit.
+When qualifying for a mortgage to buy your dream home in Florida, lenders look at the FICO® score, which is different than what you see when you pull your own consumer credit report.
+This doesn’t mean there is anything to worry about – Different criteria are used for different scoring models, including things like your payment history, credit history, the amount owed, and new credit.

 What is the best way to know what your qualifying FICO® mid score is?
-Get pre-qualified with a Highland Homes Preferred Lender, such as Home Solution Lenders, Inc.
+Get pre-qualified with a Highland Homes Lender Partner.

 What credit score is needed for a government mortgage loan?

-There are three primary types of government-backed mortgage loans – FHA, VA and USDA loans.
+There are three primary types of government-backed mortgage loans – FHA, VA, and USDA loans.
 Each loan program has its own requirements from the government, and lenders often have their own requirements, also known as overlays, that also must be met.
-Home Solution Lenders, Inc. gave us the scoop on each type of government loan and score requirements.
+Home Solution Lenders, Inc., a Highland Homes Lender Partner, gave us the scoop on each type of government loan and score requirements.

 - Federal Housing Administration (FHA) loans are insured by HUD and issued by an FHA-approved lender.
 FHA loans are popular because they require as little as 3.5% for the down payment.
-With 3.5% down, FHA requires a minimum score of 580, but it is very challenging to get a mortgage approved by underwriting with this score which is why Home Solution Lenders, Inc. generally sets the benchmark at 620.
+With 3.5% down, FHA requires a minimum score of 580, though it can be challenging to get a mortgage approved by underwriting with this minimum score, and borrowers must have good income and assets to qualify at this minimum score.

-- VA Home Loans are available to eligible service members, veterans and surviving spouses.
+- VA Home Loans are available to eligible service members, veterans, and surviving spouses.
 Private lenders provide VA loans, with the VA guaranteeing a portion of the loan.
 VA Homes Loans require $0 down and do not have a minimum credit score requirement, instead requiring lenders to evaluate your entire financial profile.
-This means you may get an approval with a lower score; however, HSL still sees 620 as the general benchmark.
+This means you may get approved with a lower credit score; however, HSL generally sees a 580 score as the minimum for approval.

-- USDA Guaranteed Loans are backed by the US Department of Agriculture, and are only available on homes located in eligible areas as defined by the USDA, for buyers who fall within household income guidelines.
-The USDA loan program also has no down payment or official minimum credit score requirement, but again, HSL typically needs a 620 credit score to get underwriting approval.
+- USDA Guaranteed Loans are backed by the US Department of Agriculture and are only available on homes located in eligible areas as defined by the USDA, for buyers who fall within household income guidelines.
+The USDA loan program also has no down payment or official minimum credit score requirement, but again, HSL typically needs a 580 credit score to get underwriting approval.

 What credit score is needed for a conventional mortgage loan?

 Conventional mortgage requirements vary by lender.
-These loans are not backed by the government, so there is no government requirement though most lenders follow Fannie Mae/Freddie Mac guidelines which require a minimum 620 credit score for fixed rate mortgages, and a 640 for adjustable-rate mortgages.
-Home Solution Lenders, Inc. requires a 640 minimum credit score for conventional home loans, regardless of the type.
+These loans are not backed by the government so there is no government requirement, though most lenders, including Home Solution Lenders, Inc., follow guidelines set by Federal housing finance institutions, Fannie Mae and Freddie Mac, which require a minimum 620 credit score for fixed-rate mortgages, and a 640 minimum score for adjustable-rate mortgages.

 If I have a lower credit score, what can I do?